-As of December 31, 2023 and 2022, LPL owed the Organization a balance of \$527,347 and \$578,653, respectively.
-The amount is included in accounts receivable on the statements of financial position.
+As of December 31, 2024 and 2023, LPL owed the Organization a balance of \$464,714 and \$527,347, respectively.
+The amount is included in accounts receivable in the statements of financial position.
 In 2023, the board of directors of the Organization approved a payment plan from LPL to reduce the balance owed in quarterly payments through the second quarter of 2026.